alaindimabuyo/react-shop/README.md

 ### Motivation

-I want to explore how to build shopping cart art in React
+I want to explore how to build shopping cart in React

 ### Built with